 The Board uses its legislative authorities to stay attuned to the planning and execution of DOE's defense nuclear programs by gathering information from a broad range of sources.
-Once a safety concern is communicated to DOE, the Board uses the same information sources and techniques to ensure that appropriate corrective actions are developed by DOE and its contractors, commitments are made to implement these corrective actions in a timely manner, and the commitments are met.
+Once a safety concern is communicated to DOE, the Board uses the same information sources and techniques to ensure that appropriate and feasible (both technical and economic) corrective actions are developed by DOE and its contractors, commitments are made to implement these corrective actions in a timely manner, and the commitments are met.
 Based on an analysis of available information, the Board chooses from a broad spectrum of action-forcing mechanisms granted by law to communicate identified health and safety concerns and promote appropriate DOE corrective actions.
 By posting its oversight interactions with DOE and its contractors in the public domain using the Board's public website, the Board seeks to foster the transfer of lessons learned throughout the DOE's defense nuclear complex.

 The public has access to the Board's work to the maximum extent possible.
 This provides visibility into DOE activities to help maintain and restore, as needed, public confidence that the defense nuclear facilities are being operated safely and that the Board's oversight is a positive influence on the safe execution of these activities.
 The Board documents its activities and makes correspondence available to the Congress and the public in order to ensure there is no ambiguity concerning the Board's position on a particular matter.
 The Board maintains a public website and conducts public hearings, as appropriate.
-Reports to congress include an annual and several periodic report(s) detailing new health and safety issues.
+Reports to Congress include annual reports detailing new health and safety issues.
 The Board provides informal briefings to Congressional committees and testifies before Congress, as required.
 The Board and DOE provide joint reports on appropriate topics.
 The Board's official reports are posted on its public website at www.dnfsb.gov.

-FY 2012 Target FY 2013 Target Performance Goal 5.1: The Board will keep Congress informed on current health and safety issues at DOE nuclear facilities and the status of progress toward issue resolution.
-Congress by March include all recomme Board during the pre assessment of: (1) the the safety of DOE's facilities during the report, (2) the impro of DOE's defense number of D ndations made by the ceding year, and an e improvements in defense nuclear period covered by the vements in the safety iclear facilities as taken by the Board of the activities of the outstanding safety DOE's defense
+FY 2013 Target FY 2014 Target

+Performance Goal 5.1: The Board will keep Congress informed on current health and safety issues at DOE nuclear facilities and the status of progress toward issue resolution.
+Congress by March include all recomme Board during the pre assessment of: (1) the the safety of DOE's facilities during the report, (2) the impro of DOE's defense more sulting from action or taken on the basis endations made by the eceding year, and an all improvements in defense nuclear period covered by the evements in the safety exclear facilities as taken by the Board of the activities of the outstanding safety DOE's defense

+Issues with the Depo v